-CONSTRUCTION SITE STORM WATER MANAGEMENT BMPS AND MEASURABLE GOALS TABLE 7-1 BMP Number/Name Measurable Goal Start Date End Date 4.1 Training Program for Construction Personnel The Department will provide annual training to eligible construction employees during the term of the Permit.
-August 1, 2014 July 31, 2019 4.2 New Standard Features and Methods for Construction BMPs Research construction BMPs adopted by other state departments of transportation (DOTs) for effectiveness and feasibility.
-Work to adopt three new BMPs for use on Department projects during the term of the Permit.
-August 1, 2014 July 31, 2019 4.3 Erosion and Sediment Control Manual Maintain a current Erosion and Sediment Control Manual on all projects which require coverage under the Construction Storm Water Permit.
-The manual will also be posted on the Department's website.
-August 1, 2014 July 31, 2019 4.4 Means for Public Comment on AHTD Activities A public hotline and web site report form will be maintained so citizens may express concerns or ask questions about erosion and sediment control activities on AHTD projects.
-All communications will be answered within three days of receipt.
-August 1, 2014 July 31, 2019 4.5 Contractor Erosion and Sediment Control Training Erosion and sediment control training course will be offered to contractors through advertisement on the Department website and through mailing to pre-certified contractors during Permit Years 2 and 4.
-August 1, 2014 July 31, 2019 4.6 Staff Assistance Visits to AHTD Projects Members of the Department's NPDES Staff will visit ten projects during each year of the Permit to assist District personnel in overall NPDES program compliance.
-Special emphasis will be given to projects which discharge to waters impaired by turbidity and to special category waters identified by ADEQ.
-August 1, 2014 July 31, 2019
+CONSTRUCTION SITE STORMWATER MANAGEMENT BMPS AND MEASURABLE GOALS TABLE 7-1 BMP Number/Name Measurable Goal 4.1 Training Program for Construction Personnel Provide annual training to eligible construction employees whose daily duties could impact stormwater during the term of the Permit.
+4.2 New Standard Features and Methods for Construction BMPs Report findings of possible new BMPs to appropriate Department entities throughout the term of the Permit.
+4.3 Erosion and Sediment Control Manual A manual will be maintained on all construction and maintenance jobs which require coverage under the Construction Stormwater General Permit.
+A copy will also be maintained on the Department's website to be used by other personnel, as necessary.
+4.4 Means for Public Comment on ARDOT Construction Activities All communications will be documented and responded to within three business days of receipt.
+Valid concerns will be relayed to the Construction Division for resolution.
+4.5 Contractor Erosion and Sediment Control Training Erosion and sediment control training course will be offered to contractors through advertisement on the Department website and required of prime contractors based on project size.
+This will be verified following contract awarding.
+4.6 Staff Assistance Visits to ARDOT Projects Visit at least ten projects during each year of the Permit, with a report of results to appropriate managers.
+Elevate reoccurring problems to the Districts and the Construction Division as needed.

-8 POST-CONSTRUCTION STORM WATER MANAGEMENT
+8 POST-CONSTRUCTION STORMWATER MANAGEMENT

-Post-construction storm water management in areas undergoing development or redevelopment is necessary because runoff from these areas has been shown to significantly affect receiving water bodies.
-Many studies indicate that prior planning and design for the minimization of pollutants in post-construction storm water discharges is the most cost-effective approach to storm water quality management.
+Post-construction stormwater management is necessary in areas undergoing development or redevelopment because runoff from these areas has been shown to significantly affect receiving waterbodies.
+Many studies indicate that prior planning and design for the minimization of pollutants in post-construction stormwater discharges is the most cost-effective approach to stormwater quality management.

 There are generally two forms of substantial impacts of post-construction runoff.
-The first is caused by an increase in the type and quantity of pollutants in storm water runoff.
+The first is caused by an increase in the type and quantity of pollutants in stormwater runoff.
 As runoff flows over areas altered by development, it picks up harmful sediment and chemicals such as oil and grease, pesticides, heavy metals, and nutrients (e.g., nitrogen and phosphorus).
 These pollutants often become suspended in runoff and are carried to receiving waters, such as lakes, ponds, and streams.
 Once deposited, these pollutants can enter the food chain through small aquatic life, eventually entering the tissues of fish and humans.